 With my leadership on Quantum front-end features and contributions to Firefox, I was recognized as a Firefox “module peer” in the Mozilla open source project hierarchy.

-Firefox Quantum will ship as version 57, in November 2017.
+Firefox Quantum shipped as version 57, in November 2017.